Disc integration

 Disc integration, also known in integral calculus as the disc method, is a method for calculating the volume of a solid of revolution of a solid-state material when integrating along an axis "parallel" to the axis of revolution.
 This method models the resulting three-dimensional shape as a stack of an infinite number of discs of varying radius and infinitesimal thickness.
-It is also possible to use the same principles with rings instead of discs (the "washer method") to obtain hollow solids of revolutions.
+It is also possible to use the same principles with rings instead of discs (the "washer method") to obtain hollow solids of revolution.
 This is in contrast to shell integration, which integrates along an axis perpendicular to the axis of revolution.

 Definition

 Function of

 If the function to be revolved is a function of x, the following integral represents the volume of the solid of revolution:

 where R(x) is the distance between the function and the axis of rotation.
 This works only if the axis of rotation is horizontal (example: y = 3 or some other constant).